ayush-lab/ayush-lab/README.md

 ### 🧐 More About Me:

-- 🔭 &nbsp; I’m currently learning dev ops
+- 🔭 &nbsp; I’m currently learning blockchain and devops.
-- 🌱 &nbsp; I’m interested in learning new tech apart from my own
+- 💬 &nbsp; Ask me anything about MERN (preferably React).
+- 📫 &nbsp; Feel free to connect me on [LinkedIn](https://www.linkedin.com/in/ayushimpulse/)
+- 🌱 &nbsp; When I am free, I love to play badminton or read about finance.
+- 🌱 &nbsp; Best quote: Know something of everything and everything of something.
 - 📫 &nbsp; How to reach me **ayush.verma8750@gmail.com**
-- 💬 &nbsp; Ask me about anything tech related, I am happy to help;
-- 📫 &nbsp; Feel free to connect me on [LinkedIn](https://www.linkedin.com/in/ayushimpulse/)
--    &nbsp; When I am free, I love to play badminton and chess.

 ### Connect With Me On :
 <p align="left">